Sino-Arab relations: Trade

 In Islamic times Muslims from Arabia traded with China.
 For instance, China imported frankincense from southern Arabia via Srivijaya.

+The Chinese Muslim Admiral Zheng He made several expeditions to the Middle East.
+In modern diplomatic discourses with the Islamic countries, China cites this history as an example of historic ties and peaceful and prosperous exchanges.

 20th century

 The Republic of China under the Kuomintang had established relations with Egypt and Saudi Arabia in the 1930s.
 The Chinese government sponsored students like Wang Jingzhai and Muhammad Ma Jian to go the Al-Azhar University to study.
 Muslim pilgrims also made the Hajj to Mecca from China.

 Chinese Muslims were sent to Saudi Arabia and Egypt to denounce the Japanese during the Second Sino-Japanese War.

 The Fuad Muslim Library in China was named after King Fuad I of Egypt by the Chinese Muslim Ma Songting.

 In 1939 Isa Yusuf Alptekin and Ma Fuliang (馬賦良) were sent by the Kuomintang to Middle Eastern countries such as Egypt, Turkey, and Syria to gain support for China in the Second Sino-Japanese War.
 Others included Wang Zengshan, Xue Wenbo, and Lin Zhongming.
 The Hui Muslim Imam Da Pusheng (达浦生) also toured the Middle East to confront Japanese propagandists in Arab countries and denounce their invasion to the Islamic world.
 He directly confronted Japanese agents in Arab countries and challenged them in public over their propaganda.
 He went to British India, Hejaz in Saudi Arabia and Cairo in Egypt.

-Egypt maintained relations until 1956, when Gamal Abdel Nasser cut off relations and established them with the communist People's Republic of China instead.
-Ma Bufang, who was then living in Egypt, then was ordered to move to Saudi Arabia, and became the Republic of China ambassador to Saudi Arabia.

 Ambassador Wang Shi-ming was a Chinese Muslim, and the Republic of China ambassador to Kuwait.
-The Republic of China also maintained relations with Libya, and Saudi Arabia.